isotopp/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 Merge remote-tracking branch 'github/main' into main
 ```

-We see the file has a header, terminated by a NULL byte.
+We see the file has a header, `commit 333`, terminated by a NULL byte.
 This assists in reconstruction a `.git` directory from fragments, if any structures are lost.

-Then follows the actual file contents, which in this case is a commit, in ASCII.
+It is followed by the actual file contents, which in this case is a commit, in ASCII.

 Things in gits object storage can get orphaned or grow without size.
 Maintenance procedures exist that walk the various structures, identify orphaned objects and clean up things.